-On pages that are about specific products or services, or which are informational in nature such as articles, you may sometimes see links embedded within the text in the content area on those pages.
-While there may be a benefit, from a search engine optimization standpoint, to having links to other pages of the site embedded within content, I’ve always considered that search engines to be a secondary reason for including those links.
+On pages that are about specific products or services, or which are informational such as articles, you may sometimes see embedded links within the text in the content area on those pages.
+While there may be a benefit, from a search engine optimization standpoint to have links to other pages of the site embedded within content, I’ve always considered that search engines to be a secondary reason for including those embedded links.

 That’s why it came as a little surprise to see a blog post on Gray Wolf’s site titled Inline Linking Bad for Usability (no longer available).

 He makes a nice argument for the search optimization benefits of having inline links, but questions whether those embedded links make it more difficult for readers to see a link and read the content of the page.